docker/labs-ai-tools-for-devs/prompts/qrencode/README.md

 # Prompt user

-Run the man page for qrencode and then use the results to generate a QR code for the content `https://github.com/docker/labs-ai-tools-for-devs` and save it to `qrcode.png`.
+Generate a QR code for the content `https://github.com/docker/labs-ai-tools-for-dev`.
+Save the generated image to `qrcode.png`.
+If the command fails, read the man page and try again.

 # Result

 This function generates a QR code for a URL.
 The QR code is saved as a PNG file.